Robin-WZQ/TwT/README.md

-# IBA: Invisible Backdoor Attack on Text-to-Image Diffusion Models
+# Towards Invisible Backdoor Attack on Text-to-Image Diffusion Models

 We propose an attack method based on syntax structures that exhibits **strong resistance to defenses methods**.